Fgvs11/Tribute-page/README.md

-# Tribute-page
+# Tribute-page.

-Challenge: Build a Tribute Page from freecodecamp.\n
+## Challenge: Build a Tribute Page from freecodecamp.

 I neither own the image nor the character.

 @Copyright to Brandon Sanderson and the image's author